 The Outer Ring

-The Outer Ring is the reason why young people move to the places that share their value systems instead of staying in their current city, county, or country.
+The Outer Ring consists of your company’s culture, community, county, region, and country.
+This is why young people move to places that share their value systems instead of staying in their current city, county, or country.

-Sometimes, you need to change your Outer Ring as well because its culture is preventing you from changing.
+Sometimes, you need to change your Outer Ring because its culture prevents you from changing.

 Fourth Quadrant – External Collective

-This quadrant focuses on the external world of the collective where the individual resides, and it concerns itself with the systems, teams, laws, and rules of that collective.
+This quadrant focuses on the external world of the collective where the individual resides, and it concerns itself with that collective’s systems, teams, laws, and rules.